 See below for the "COVID Spring" announcement:

 “COVID Spring,” a poetry anthology in a beautifully designed book by Hobblebush Press and edited by NH Poet Laureate, Alexandria Peary, is now available directly from the publisher (hobblebush.com) or at the Toadstool Bookshops.
-Six of the 54 poets with poems in the anthology also have poems in our anthology, “On and Off the Road: Poems of New Hampshire,” still available in limited quantities (see our “Books” page for how to order.)
+Six of the 54 poets with poems in the anthology also have poems in our own anthology, “On and Off the Road: Poems of New Hampshire,” still available in limited quantities (see our “Books” page for how to order.)

 _ _ _

-- - See Contests page for a new Poems on Postcards contest.
+- - See Contests page for new Postcard Poetry submissions info.

 - - Check out our Peterborough Poetry Project-sponsored MAIL ACROSS AMERICA campaign to enhance personal communication by mail and help bolster the U.S. Postal Service.
 More info at mailacrossamerica.com .
 Mail poems on postcards to family and friends and more.

 ~ Friends and fellow poets sent us dozens of poems by mail, starting near the end of April.
-I am still exchanging poems four months later!
+We are still exchanging poems months later!
 What a great way to share your poems while supporting the Postal Service.
 Let's all join in.

 _ _ _ _ _ _ _

-Liz Simmons of Low Lily is raising funds for a new solo album (Poets)!
+Liz Simmons of Low Lily is raising funds for her new solo album (Poets)!